Viral diseases can be detrimental to communities already struggling.

 U.S. health officials warn that the coronavirus can be spread when traces of the virus are left on commonly used surfaces — say, dumbbells or subway poles.
 What's more, viruses that cause illnesses like COVID-19 are believed to be able to live on surfaces and inanimate objects for days at a time, which is part of the reason health officials also urge Americans to take precautions when using shared spaces.
 Not surprisingly, most gyms are now closed in response to the escalating global pandemic.

-The broader, longer standing and more deeply entrenched issue is the lack of access to exercise opportunities for lower-income Americans, particularly among those living in urban areas.
+The broader, longer-standing and the more deeply entrenched issue is the lack of access to exercise opportunities for lower-income Americans, particularly among those living in urban areas.
 Multiple studies have documented this need, and others have found a positive association between income and physical activity.

 In the context of coronavirus, these findings are not only troubling but highly consequential.
 "Severe obesity," defined as having a body mass index of 40 or more, disproportionately impacts low-income adults.
 And according to the Centers for Disease Control and Prevention, people of any age with severe obesity are "at high risk of serious illness from COVID-19."